supereater14/crab/README.md

     make clean
     make

+# Installing
+    To install the custom commands man pages so they can be accessed through the 'man' command, type the following command (followed by 'enter') in the command line:

+    sudo make install

 # Running
     To run the shell once it has been built enter the command from within the crab directory: